OwenGHB/composband/readme.txt

   This file was last updated for PosChengband.
-Most of the advice here applies to FrogComposband, too; substitute FrogComposband for PosChengband where appropriate.
+Most of the advice here applies to Composband, too; substitute Composband for PosChengband where appropriate.

 ----- How to install -----